Deutsch: Punkt / Español: Punto / Português: Ponto / Français: Point / Italiano: Punto

 • Navigation: Waypoints and compass points used to plot and follow courses.

-• Anchorage: Points designated for safe anchoring of vessels.
+• Anchorage: Points designated for safe Anchoring of vessels.

-• Search and Rescue: Points of reference used in coordinating emergency responses.
+• Search and Rescue: Points of reference used in coordinating Emergency responses.

 • Port Operations: Points for loading, unloading, and mooring vessels.

-• Offshore Activities: Reference points for underwater drilling, cable laying, or maintenance.
+• Offshore Activities: Reference points for underwater drilling, cable laying, or Maintenance.

 • Environmental Monitoring: Specific points for collecting oceanographic data or monitoring pollution.